top of page

 • Evaluate if an animal is likely a poor producer, which may impact their breeding potential

-• Identify animals that maybe in poor health or have other environmental aspects effecting their productivity
+• Identify animals that may be in poor health or have other environmental aspects affecting their productivity

 • Determine profitable sales prices that factor in the cost of your inputs to produce your yields